-Oil production is expected to begin in early 2006.
+Oil production is expected to begin late in first quarter 2006, due to contractual negotiations and delays in completing modifications to the production barge.
 Initial field oil flow rates are likely to be less than 10,000 barrels of oil per day.
 A clearer picture is unlikely until the field has been producing oil for several months.
 The gas production rate is not expected to be significantly changed and will be between 40-60 million cubic feet per day, with gas production expected to begin in early 2007.

-Despite the likely changes to oil reserves, the high current and projected future oil prices, in conjunction with gas sales, result in positive Oyong economics and increased cash flow to Cue.
+Despite the changes to oil reserves, the high current and projected future oil prices, in conjunction with gas sales, result in positive Oyong economics and will increase cash flow to Cue.